 His images covered gargantuan landscapes that held overwhelming beauty.
 Apart from nature photography, Ansel Adams is also known as the greatest photographer of all times due to his exceptional knowledge of analog photography and darkroom techniques.
 He knows how to perfectly render light and shadows even in black and white prints.
-With his years of practice, he can capture detail-rich at photographing in all sorts of weather conditions.
+With his years of practice, he can capture detail-rich photographs in all sorts of weather conditions.

 You can experience the beautiful interplay of light and shadows in all his results.
-To pay tribute to him there vast tract of wildland in the Sierra Nevada, south-east of the Yosemite National Park has been named the Ansel Adams Wilderness.
+To pay tribute to him, there vast tract of wildland in the Sierra Nevada, south-east of the Yosemite National Park, has been named the Ansel Adams Wilderness.

 Dorothea Lange requires no introduction as she is one of the pioneers of documentary photography.
 Her portraits of displaced farmers during the Great Depression are of the most influential images.
 Her photographs captured such emotions and ideas that they influenced viewers worldwide.

 She was born in Hoboken, New Jersey, on May 26, 1895.
 At the age of 7, which weakened one of her legs.
 Later in life, she appreciated the effects of the illness as it guided her towards photography.
 Art and literature played a vital role in her upbringing as her parents were strong advocates for education and creativity from an early age.